Klostar/Week6-day1-homework/hw_scope_whodunnit.md

 // chloe - will show suspect 3 as mrs peacock as it is outside the fuction and not
 // let you further edit any suspects as it is then changed to a const & cannot edit.

+// class notes - looks locally first inside the scope then it would find the one above if it couldn't find anything.
 ```

 #### Episode 5